alanwsmith/treehouse-python--work-log-with-database/README.md

 Specs
 -----

-The specifications for the proejct are found at:
+The specifications for the project are found at:

     https://teamtreehouse.com/projects/work-log-with-a-database